Bandt nails it – it’s an election, not a trivia quiz

 A phrase, please

-Let’s not overlook “all corners of the globe” (Letters, April 14).
+Let’s not neglect “all corners of the globe” (Letters, April 14).
 Keith Sutton, Leichhardt

 Why is shuttered used as a substitute of shut?
 Bill White, South Grafton

-And why should every thing now be impacted?
-What is flawed with affected?
+And why should the whole lot now be impacted?
+What is mistaken with affected?
 Ian Harrison, Drummoyne

-I’m dismayed on the overuse of “multiple” when “many” can be extra acceptable.
+I’m dismayed on the overuse of “multiple” when “many” could be extra applicable.
 Ronald Rosen, Kingsford

 Why accomplish that many individuals insist on saying “I would like to thank” when “I thank” suffices.
 David Griffiths, Wollongong